basecamp/bcx-api/sections/topics.md

 * Todolists
 * Todos

-Topics will only appear for resources that have at least one comment.
-However, topics will appear for messages even before they have any comments.
+Topics will only appear for resources that have at least one comment, except for Messages, which always have topics.

 Get topics